-Camp Connect offers children and teens with Tourette syndrome (ages 7-17) seven days and six nights of summer fun and social connections.
+Camp Connect TS offers children and teens with Tourette syndrome (ages 7-17) seven days and six nights of summer fun and social connections.
 Children experience all the fun and adventure of a sleep-away camp with medical staff close at hand.

-Camp Connect TS receives support from:
+Camp Connect TS 2015 received support from:

 members of Children's National Health System and the Department of Neurology through the Employee Giving Campaign, LISS Funding from Maryland Community Connection, The Milal Mission and Brainy Camps Golf Tournament Fundraiser and private donations.